Jump to the content

 Can I wear ICRUSH jewelry in the ocean?

 With stainless steel jewelry from ICRUSH, you can swim in the ocean without worry.
 While it's always best to remove jewelry before swimming in salt water, stainless steel is robust enough to withstand the salt.
 The same applies to gold-plated stainless steel jewelry.
-To keep your jewelry shining and lustrous for a long time, you should rinse it with fresh water after swimming in the ocean to remove any salt residue.
+To keep your jewelry sparkling and shiny for a long time, you should rinse it with fresh water after swimming in the ocean to remove any salt residue.

 Sterling silver jewelry is a bit more delicate.
-It's best to avoid saltwater exposure, as the salt can corrode the silver and gold plating.
+It's best to avoid saltwater exposure, as the salt can corrode both the silver and the gold plating.
 If you do forget, rhodium plating will protect your sterling silver jewelry, but it doesn't offer sufficient protection against regular contact with saltwater.

 Can I go into the pool with the jewelry?